paritytech/research/docs/Polkadot/security/keys/1-accounts-more.md

 Any elliptic curve used in cryptography has an order of h*l, where h is a small number known as the cofactor, and l is a large prime, typically close to a power of two.
 Cofactors complicate almost all protocol implementations, which is why implementing complex protocols is generally safer on curves with a cofactor of h=1, such as secp256k1.

 The cofactor of the Ed25519 curve is 8, but a simple convention known as "clamping" helps secure two particularly common protocols.
-For more complex protocols, such as multi-signaturtes, key derivation, or other advanced constructions listed in the [Bitcoin Schnorr wishlist](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki), "clamping" must be restricted or avoided altogether.
+For more complex protocols, such as multi-signatures, key derivation, or other advanced constructions listed in the [Bitcoin Schnorr wishlist](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki), "clamping" must be restricted or avoided altogether.

 Simply dropping "clamping" makes protocol implemention more difficult.
 Fortunately, the [Ristretto](https://ristretto.group) encoding for the Ed25519 curve ensures that no curve points with 2-torsion are used, effectively eliminating cofactor-related issues.
 Reecommendations are as follows:
  - The secret key remains an Ed25519 "expanded" secret key.